Hypothetical answers to continuous queries over data streams: Introduction

-\paragraph{Structure.} Section~\ref{sec:backgr} revisits some fundamental background notions, namely the formalism from~\cite{Motik}, which we extend in this paper, and introduces the running example that we use throughout this article.
+\paragraph{Structure} Section~\ref{sec:backgr} revisits some fundamental background notions, namely the formalism from~\cite{Motik}, which we extend in this paper.
 Section~\ref{sec:awp} introduces our declarative semantics for continuous queries, defining hypothetical and supported answers, and relates these concepts with the standard definitions of answers.
 Section~\ref{sec:sld} presents our operational semantics for continuous queries and relates it to the declarative semantics.
 Section~\ref{sec:algorithm} details our online algorithm to compute supported answers incrementally, as input facts arrive through the data stream, and proves it sound and complete.
 Section~\ref{sec:neg} extends our framework to negation by failure.
 Section~\ref{sec:rw} compares our proposal to similar ones in the literature, discussing its advantages.